 Eugene Sadler-Smith BSc PhD FCIPD, FRSA, FAcSS is Professor of Organizational Behaviour, Surrey Business School, University of Surrey, UK.
-His current research interests are intuition (in organizational decision making) and hubris (in business and political leadership).
+His current research interests are intuition (in decision making) and hubris (in leadership).
 He is the author of a number of books including Inside Intuition (Routledge, 2008) and The Intuitive Mind (John Wiley & Sons, 2010).
-His latest book, Hubristic Leadership (with a Foreword by Lord David Owen) was published by SAGE in November 2018.
+His latest book, Hubristic Leadership (with a Foreword by Lord David Owen) was published by SAGE in 2019.
 He has delivered hubris workshops to organizations including the CIPD, ICSA, AcademiWales, the Home Office, and Forbes Korea.

 Dr Graham Robinson, BA, PhD, FRSA is a Visiting Senior Fellow at Surrey Business School.
 He has been a business school faculty member in the UK and the Netherlands; a senior manager and director in two, multinational IT companies and director of a business development consultancy.
 With Peter Garrard, he is co-editor of The Intoxication of Power (Palgrave Macmillan, 2016), an inter-disciplinary collection of chapters on hubristic leadership.